RazvanMocan/CEBP/README.md

 # Documentation

+### Task Management
+We’ve met during courses and a couple of minutes after courses in the first few weeks after picking the project and we discussed best ways of approaching the project.
+After getting a vague idea about how things should look like, we met at the library and started the implementation together.
+The basic program was done in the same day (and an initial commit was made).
+We agreed to all test the program and think about ways of improving it during the following weeks, but with each person focusing on somewhat different things.
+Răzvan focused on the concurrency problem and the optimization of resource usage when writing to the mutex-protected lists.
+Andrei focused on missing implementation (making sure there is none) and assuring that all the specified functionality is available in the program.
+Rareș focused on refactoring inefficient code and testing functionality in order to find and fix any bugs that would appear.
+Alexandra focused on the user experience part, making sure that the user needs to do as little work as possible in order to achieve his goal of adding, removing, changing an offer.
+Any change that was to be made was first discussed with the entire team.
+The suggestions for changing/adding something would more often than not end up being either rehauled completely before making it to the final program, or disregarded altogether (Were not necessary, were  too difficult to implement, were redundant, etc.)

 ###Architecture of the project

 In order to model the stock market we've split the application into 2 separate programs.
 One program that will be running